anordin95/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 ### `await coroutine`

-**Unlike tasks, await-ing a coroutine does not cede control!** Wrapping a coroutine in a task first, then await-ing that would cede control.
+**Unlike tasks, await-ing a coroutine does not cede control to the event loop!**
+Wrapping a coroutine in a task first, then await-ing that would cede control.
 The behavior of `await coroutine` is effectively the same as invoking a regular, synchronous Python function.
 Consider this program:

 ```python
 import asyncio